gemnasium/logrus-postgresql-hook/README.md

 ### Customize insertion

 By defaults, the hook will log into a `logs` table (cf the test schema in `migrations`).
-To change this behavior, set the `InsertFunc` before creating the hook:
+To change this behavior, set the `InsertFunc` of the hook:

 ```go
 package main